openharmony/docs/en/application-dev/quick-start/arkts-two-way-sync.md

 The $$ operator provides a TS variable by-reference to a built-in component so that the variable value and the internal state of that component are kept in sync.

 What the internal state is depends on the component.
-For example, for the [bindPopup](../reference/arkui-ts/ts-universal-attributes-popup.md) attribute method, it is the **show** parameter.
+For example, for the [\<TextInput>](../reference/arkui-ts/ts-basic-components-textinput.md) component, it is the **text** parameter.

 ## Rules of Use